iptv-org/epg/README.md

 SITE=example.com npm run grab
 ```

-After the download is completed in the current directory will appear a new folder `guides`, which will store our XML files:
+After the download is completed in the current directory will appear a new folder `guides`, which will store all XML files:

 ```sh
 guides